LearnOnDemandSystems/docs/lod/idlx-development-best-practices.md

 ## Summary

-In this best practices guide, you have seen some of the best practices and tips for working with the most commonly used lab development features of the IDLx.
+In this best practices guide, you have seen some of the best practices and tips for working with the most commonly used lab development features of IDLx.

 For more information on creating an IDLx lab, consult the help text in the IDLx environment.